11 Web Application Security Metrics to Monitor

-At any given time, this is the most important piece of application security metric that you should have.
+At any given time, this is the most important piece of application security metrics that you should have.
 Whether you are using automated testing, penetration testing/ethical hacking or a combination of both, the report should highlight exposure in detail.

-A more comprehensive view of these vulnerabilities will also emphasize risk severity and business risks of each vulnerability.
+A more comprehensive view of these vulnerabilities will also emphasize the risk severity and business risks of each vulnerability.

 These figures will help you prioritize remediation action and decrease the exposure risks.